Alexander-Hjelm/cheatsheets/visual-studio.md

 ### Files are not being delivered/copied

 Check your .cs-proj-file.
-Verify that the there is a Content-claues covering the file that you want to deliver.
+Verify that the there is a Content-clause covering the file that you want to deliver.

+### Subproject breakpoints are not being hit/code is not being copied to release

+Likely an issue with dynamically loaded assemblies.
+Check the debug settings.
+Resolved by cloning the repository again.